sasansom/sedes/README.md

 ```

 The above command will run tei2csv, expectancy, and tei2html
-to produce HTML visualizations in the web-demo directory,
+to produce HTML visualizations in the sedes-web directory,
 as well as intermediary files.

 If you do not have GNU Make, the script `make.sh` runs the